How to Fish Around Bridges For Sheepshead

 Sheepshead Fishing Around Bridges Yields Big Convicts

-There are many anglers that blow by these areas without even thinking to stop and fish them.
-We want to give a guide for how to successfully fish your local bridges safely and effectively.
+Many anglers blow by these areas without even thinking to stop and fish them.
+We want to give a guide for how to fish your local bridges safely and effectively.
 By following our guide and finding the sheepshead, I am confident you can fill a cooler full of sheepshead.

-Bridges are made from all different materials and the construction varies from region to region.
-Old bridges were made with wood pylons that would be crafted into the sea floor.
-These bridges obviously did not last forever and often times the remnants can be seen around new bridges.
-New construction of bridges consists mainly of poured reinforced concrete.
+Bridges are made from all different materials, and the construction varies from region to region.
+Old bridges were made with wood pylons that would be crafted into the seafloor.
+These bridges did not last forever, and often the remnants can be seen around new bridges.
+The new construction of bridges consists mainly of poured reinforced concrete.
 These hold up better and can withstand the trials and tribulations that mother nature throws at it.
-These bridge construction methods are very different in components yet you fish them the same way.
-There are 3 areas that all sheepshead fishermen should target when fishing bridges.
+These bridge construction methods are very different in components, yet you fish them the same way.
+There are three areas that all sheepshead fishermen should target when fishing bridges.
 This includes bridge pylons, divided bridge pylons, and channel bumpers.
 These areas will grow barnacles, house crabs, and small bait fish.
-This is the perfect equation for sheepshead and other inshore species of fish like black drum, redfish, trout and flounder.
+This is the perfect equation for sheepshead and other inshore species of fish like black drum, redfish, trout, and flounder.

 1) Bridge Fishing For Sheepshead: Bridge Pilings

-Fishing Bridge Pylons At Night (Photo Credit: Sports Fishing Mag)
+Bridge Fishing Pylons For Sheepshead (Photo Credit: Sports Fishing Mag)

-The depths at what you fish will vary with water depths and food source on and near the pylons.
+The depths at what you fish will vary with water depths and food sources on and near the pylons.
 The different species of inshore fish will be at different levels.
 Flounder will be at the bottom, trout will be from the middle to the top, and sheepshead could be at any level.
-The key to fishing it successfully is presenting your bait in a natural way.
+The key to fishing it successfully is naturally presenting your bait.

 There are a few different techniques I like to use around bridges when targeting sheepshead:

 1) Sheepshead Jigs: Sheepshead jigs work best around pylons.
 It allows you to fish vertical and attract sheepshead at any depth.
-When using the sheepshead jig it is best to tip it with a live fiddler crab.
-Simply drop it next to the pylon and allow it to sink to the bottom.
-Work it back up slowly in a jigging manner and the sheepshead will not be able to resist.
+When using the sheepshead jig, it is best to tip it with a live fiddler crab.
+Drop it next to the pylon and allow it to sink to the bottom.
+Work it back up slowly in a jigging manner, and the sheepshead will not be able to resist.
 I have also topped my jigs with live shrimp, mussels, oysters, and other small crabs.
-When fishing pylons use this technique and you will find great success.
+When fishing, pylons use this technique, and you will find great success.